Captain Cook Charters

 "I had wonderful trip with my wife.
 Captin Don has all skills to fishing Thanks captin." - Jung

-Striped Bass: The crown jewel of Narragansett Bay fishing, stripers are what dreams are made of.
-These powerful fish can grow to over 50 pounds, putting up an epic fight that'll test your skills and leave you grinning.
-Spring and fall are prime time for these beauties, but you can find them throughout the summer too.
-There's nothing quite like the rush of a big striper smashing your topwater lure!
+Striped Bass: The crown jewel of Narragansett Bay, stripers are the fish that dreams are made of.
+These hard-fighting brutes can top 50 pounds, and they're known for explosive strikes and powerful runs.
+Spring and fall are prime time, but Captain Don knows how to find keeper bass year-round.
+There's nothing quite like the thrill of a big striper crushing a topwater lure at dawn.

 Time to Book Your Spot